 Most retirees have a significant portion of their portfolios in fixed income.
 Modern portfolio managers use fixed income instruments to reduce investment risk for their clients.
 At the time of this article, we are seeing negative and near-zero interest rates around the world.
 However, with inflation going at around 2% a year, the income from fixed-income investments will not cover the cost of living adjustments.
 Retirees will effectively lose purchasing power on their dollars.

 Bonds lose value when interest rates go up and make gains when interest rates go down.
 For over a decade, we have seen rock bottom interest rates.
-We had a small blip in 2018 when the Fed raised rates 4 times and 1 years CDs reached 2.5%.
+We had a small blip in 2018 when the Fed raised rates 4 times and 1 year’s CDs reached 2.5%.
 At that point in time, many investors were worried that higher interest rates will hurt bond investors, consumers and even companies who use a lot of debt to finance their business.
 Even though these fears are subdued for now, interest rates remain a viable threat.
 Negative interest rates are as bad for fixed income investors as the high rates are.
 Unfortunately, traditional bond portfolios may not be sufficient to provide income and protect investors for market swings.
-Investors will need to seek alternatives or take higher risk to generate income.
+Investors will need to seek alternatives or take higher risks to generate income.

 Most financial planning software will lay out a financial plan including your projected costs during retirement.
 While most financial planning software these days is quite sophisticated, the plan remains a plan.
 We can not predict the unexpected.
 In my practice, I regularly see clients withdrawing large sums from their retirement savings to finance a new home, renovation, a new car, college fees, legal fees, unexpectedly high taxes and so on.
 Reducing your retirement savings can be a bad idea on many levels.
 I typically recommend building an emergency fund worth at least 6 months of living expenses to cover any unexpected expenses that may occur.
 That way, you don’t have to touch your retirement savings.

 The average health care cost of a retired couple is $260,000.
 This estimate could vary significantly depending on your health.
 Unless you have full health insurance from your previous employer, you will need to budget a portion of your retirement savings to cover health-related expenses.
 Keep in mind that Medicare part A covers only part of your health cost.
-The remaining, part B, C, and D, will be paid out of pocket or through private insurance.
+The remaining, parts B, C, and D, will be paid out of pocket or through private insurance.

 Furthermore, as CNBC reported, the cost of long-term care insurance has gone up by more than 60% between 2013 and 2018 and continues to go higher.
 The annual national median cost of a private room in a nursing home was $100,375 in 2018.

-For future retirees, even those in good shape, healthcare cost will be one of the largest expenses during retirement.
+For future retirees, even those in good shape, healthcare costs will be one of the largest expenses during retirement.
 In my practice, I take this risk very seriously and work with my clients to cover all bases of their health care coverage during retirement.

 Longevity risk is the risk of running out of money during retirement.
 Running out of money depends on an array of factors including your health, lifestyle, family support and the size and sources of retirement income.
 My goal as a financial advisor is to ensure that your money lasts you through the rest of your life.

 For many of my clients leaving a legacy is an important part of their personal goal.
-Whether funding college expense, taking care of loved ones or donating to a charitable cause, legacy planning is a cornerstone of our financial plan.
+Whether funding college expenses, taking care of loved ones or donating to a charitable cause, legacy planning is a cornerstone of our financial plan.
 Having a robust estate plan will reduce the risks to your assets when you are gone or incapacitated to make decisions.

 Liquidity risk is the risk that you will not be able to find buyers for your investments and other assets that you are ready to sell.
 Often times, during an economic downturn, the liquidity shrinks.
 There will be more sellers than buyers.
 The banks are not willing to extend loans to finance riskier deals.
 In many cases, the sellers will have to sell their assets at a significant discount to facilitate the transaction.